Cost to Replace Roof Tiles

 How many roof tiles do I need?

 It’s best to inspect your roof and check for any of the signs that they should be replaced.
-Please go back to the ‘Do my roof tiles need replacing section?’ for information regarding what signs you should look out for that a roof tile should be replaced.
+If you're unsure, ask your roofer to take a look and give their professional opinion.

 How much do roofers charge per hour?

-About £18 to £25 on average but it varies depending on where exactly in the UK you are based.
+Roofers charge £18 to £25 per hour on average, but this varies depending on where exactly in the UK you are based.

 What is the best type of roof tile?

-Clay tiles are perhaps the best type out there and the fact they’ve stood the test of time is testament to that claim.
+Clay tiles are perhaps the best type out there, and the fact they’ve stood the test of time is a testament to that claim.
 However, each of the roof tile types has its own advantages.
 Which is best for you will depend on your preferences and requirements.

 How long do roof tiles last?